Come and help wildlife experts carry out a real scientific survey known as a BioBlitz.

 BioBlitzes can be carried out anywhere there is wildlife, including urban areas such as parks, cemeteries and canals.
 The records collected during a BioBlitz form part of a genuine scientific survey of the area.

 The event is an informal and fun way for young people and other members of the public to learn alongside experts, and share and develop their enthusiasm for nature.

 People all over the world take part in BioBlitzes.
 Museum led BioBlitzes often involve activities led by our scientists and other experts, such as pond dipping, field surveys and wildlife walks.
 Participants can also use identification guides and tools like microscopes to help study species.

 Dates of upcoming BioBlitzes

-The Museum runs, or is involved in the running, of a number of BioBlitzes each year:
+The Museum runs, or helps run, a number of BioBlitzes each year.

 26-29 April 2019 - City Nature Challenge, worldwide including UK cities: Bristol, Bath, Glasgow, Leicester, Liverpool, London, Manchester

 30 May 2019 - at the Museum at Tring, Hertfordshire